syncfusion-content/maui-docs/MAUI/Calendar/overview.md

 # Overview of .NET MAUI Calendar (SfCalendar)

-The Syncfusion .NET MAUI Calendar (SfCalendar) is a lightweight calendar control that allows user to easily select a Single, Multiple and a Range of dates.
+The Syncfusion .NET MAUI Calendar (SfCalendar) control allows user to easily select a Single, Multiple and a Range of dates.
 It offers Month, Year, Decade, and Century view options to quickly navigate to the desired date.
 To restrict the date selection by using the minimum, maximum, enable past dates, and disabled dates.

 ## Key features